NICTA/MLSS/README.md

 Models.ipynb`, and the worked solutions can be found in the file `Clustering and Hierarchical Graphical Models - SOLUTIONS.ipynb`.

+You can view the solutions online [here at nbviewer](http://nbviewer.ipython.org/github/dsteinberg/MLSScluster/blob/master/Clustering%20and%20Hierarchical%20Graphical%20Models%20-%20SOLUTIONS.ipynb).

 ## File manifest
 * `Clustering and Hierarchical Graphical Models.ipynb` - the tutorial
 * `Clustering and Hierarchical Graphical Models - SOLUTIONS.ipynb` - solutions